jcinis/jcinis/README.md

 ### Hello Multiverse.

-I'm Jessey White-Cinis, aka jcinis, aka alphadecay, aka mindthealgorithm
+I'm Jessey White-Cinis, aka jcinis, aka alphadecay, aka mindthealgorithm aka basic.fail

-I'm easy to find everywhere as @jcinis and will attempt to keep https://j.cin.is somewhat current to my whereabouts and current projects.
+I'm easy to find everywhere by the cannonical handle of 'jcinis' and attempt to keep https://j.cin.is relatively current to my whereabouts mentally and physically.

 ### Transmissions from The Void